Do you know if your website is performing as well as it could be?

 Backlinks are critical for SEO success.

-This way, Google and other search engines will know that your page is particularly relevant and that other users will find it useful.
+By building a strong backlink profile, Google and other search engines will know that your page is particularly relevant and that other users will find it useful.

 Remember that hyperlinks are not the only thing crawlers look for in off-site SEO.

 Your site is also crawled for brand mentions.
 This is why it’s crucial to pay attention to what’s happening both on and off your site.

 Use a tool such as Ubersuggest to perform a backlink audit and assess the kind of backlinks pointing to your site.
 Here’s how:

 - Step 1: Enter your URL and click “Search.”

 - Step 2: Click “Backlinks” in the left sidebar.

 - Step 3: Review the report.

 - You can assess your current link profile and see how it is affecting your site.